STUDENT PERMIT APPLICATIONS

 Once you arrive you will need to go to the permit office in Verbier within 14 days of arrival – we will help arrange this with you.

-Remember: these are official government documents so please make sure they are correctly and clearly filled in.
+These are official government documents so please make sure they are correctly and clearly filled in.
 Also don’t be surprised if you need to submit the same information on different forms…

 THE CHECKLIST: